Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 Hazardous and Explosive Atmospheres

-In environments classified as explosive atmospheres (ATEX zones, IECEx areas) — such as petrochemical facilities, oil and gas platforms, Mga minahan ng karbon, and chemical processing plants — any electrical equipment at the sensing point represents a potential ignition source.
+In environments classified as explosive atmospheres (ATEX zones, IECEx areas) — such as petrochemical facilities, oil and gas platforms, minahan ng karbon, and chemical processing plants — any electrical equipment at the sensing point represents a potential ignition source.
 Fiber optic temperature sensors with no electrical energy at the probe are inherently incapable of generating sparks, mga arko, or thermal ignition.
 Combined with appropriate certification (EX ia, EX d), fluorescence fiber optic na mga sensor ng temperatura provide intrinsically safe temperature measurement in the most dangerous explosive atmosphere classifications.

 Other Important Applications